Can I use personal money to transfer into my plan? What money qualifies to put into the plan?

 No, you cannot transfer personal money to contribute into the plan.
 Qualifying contributions consist of rollovers, elective deferrals, employer match contributions, employer profit sharing contributions, and qualified non-elective contributions.
 New deductible contributions to your plan need to be from your business account, not your personal account.
 They must come from wage deductions.

-Do I have to contribute to my Solo 401k every year?
+Do I have to contribute to my QRP every year?

 NO, you can contributed whenever you want with your elective deferral (your own contribution).
 You have a maximum that you can contribute, but no minimum requirement.